deadlyvipers/dojo_rules/introduction.md

-This file is created for training purpose asdsds
+This file is created for training purpose.
+Code School helps to learn Ruby, JavaScript, HTML, ... asdsds